samarkhatiwala/tmm/models/current/mobi2.0/README.txt

 (6) Edit namelist parameters in control.in as necessary.

 (7) Edit the C preprocessor options in MOBI_TMM_OPTIONS.h as necessary.
+In particular, you MUST define the directive O_co2ccn_user:
+#define O_co2ccn_user

 (7) Build with:
 make cleanall
-make smallf
-make tmmmobiwrite
 make tmmmobi

 NOTE: the Makefile endeavors to detect your compiler so that the correct compiler options